 MOHD.
-HASAN ALI, MINWON PARK, AND IN-KEUN YU Department of Electrical Engineering Changwon National University 9 Sarim-Dong, Changwon, Gyeongnam, 641-773 SOUTH KOREA
+HASAN ALI, MINWON PARK, AND IN-KEUN YU

+Department of Electrical Engineering

+Changwon National University

+9 Sarim-Dong, Changwon, Gyeongnam, 641-773

+SOUTH KOREA

+hasansim@changwon.ac.kr

 Abstract: - This paper analyzes the effect of the fuzzy logic-controlled braking resistor (BR) on minimizing shaft torsional oscillations of the generators in a multi-machine power system.
 The influence of communication delay associated with the fuzzy controller input calculation on minimizing shaft torque oscillations is investigated.
 Global Positioning System (GPS) is proposed for the practical implementation of the calculation of the input of the fuzzy logic controller.
+Communication delays may affect the control system, and consequently the performance of minimizing shaft torsional oscillations also.
+A prediction function is proposed to reduce the negative effect caused by the communication delay on minimizing shaft torsional oscillations.
 Simulation results of a balanced fault at different points in the power system show that the fuzzy logic-controlled braking resistor can minimize the shaft torsional oscillations of synchronous generators well.
 Moreover, the communication delay has an influence on minimization of shaft torque oscillations.
+Also, the negative effect caused by the communication delay on minimizing shaft torsional oscillations can be reduced by the prediction method.

-Key-Words: - Braking resistor, Communication delay, Fuzzy controller, Global positioning system (GPS), Minimizing shaft torsional oscillations, TKED, Time derivative of TKED.
+Key-Words: - Braking resistor, Communication delay, Fuzzy controller, Global positioning system (GPS), Minimizing shaft torsional oscillations, Prediction function, TKED.